usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 affected individual.

-ILLUSTRATION: During a house fire, M received burns affecting his hands and arms.While it is expected that, with treatment, M will eventually recover full use of his hands, in the meantime he is substantially limited in performing basic tasks required to care for himself such as eating and dressing.
+ILLUSTRATION: During a house fire, M received burns affecting his hands and arms.
+While it is expected that, with treatment, M will eventually recover full use of his hands, in the meantime he is substantially limited in performing basic tasks required to care for himself such as eating and dressing.
 Because M&#39;s burns are expected to substantially limit a major life activity (caring for one&#39;s self) for a